r9y9/media-player-demo/README.md

-media-player-demo
+A Media player
 =================

-A Media player demonstration using Qt multimedia
+A Media player demonstration using Qt multimedia library

 # Requirement